Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Data generation

+To sustain the turbulence over time, we maintain a fixed energy in the two lowest non-trivial shells by rescaling the spectral coefficients at the end of every Runge--Kutta step.
+For $s \in \{ 1, 2 \}$, we set

-for $i \in \{1, 2, 3\}$ and $\kappa \in \{1, 2\}$, where $E_f(\kappa)$ is the initial energy in shell $K(\kappa)$.
-Lundgren applied a similar linear forcing procedure to \emph{all} wavenumbers to \emph{exactly} maintain the total kinetic energy~\cite{lundgrenLinearlyForcedIsotropic2003}.
-We force only the low-wavenumber shells to avoid interfering with scales requiring closure.
-This approach for injecting energy into decaying turbulence is widely used, including in the Johns Hopkins turbulence database~\cite{caoStatisticsStructuresPressure1999,liPublicTurbulenceDatabase2008}.
+where $E_f(s)$ is the energy in shell $s$ immediately after initialization (i.e., $E_f(s) = E_0 P(s) / \sum_{s'} P(s')$ from the initialization above).
+Lundgren applied a similar linear forcing to \emph{all} wavenumbers to maintain the total kinetic energy~\cite{lundgrenLinearlyForcedIsotropic2003}; we restrict the rescaling to the two lowest shells to avoid interfering with the scales requiring closure.
+This approach for injecting energy into otherwise-decaying turbulence is widely used, including in the Johns Hopkins turbulence database~\cite{caoStatisticsStructuresPressure1999,liPublicTurbulenceDatabase2008}.